oraj25/booksCTF/README.md

 # BookTryHackMe
 Test your web-hacking skills on a realistic, simulated bookstore website!
-Explore multiple pages that look and behave like a real app while hunting hidden flags—learn by finding and exploiting common web vulnerabilities, including:
+Explore multiple pages that look and behave like a real app while hunting hidden flags-learn by finding and exploiting common web vulnerabilities, including:

 * SQL Injection (SQLi)
 * XML External Entity (XXE) simulation